 Jarrow Montessori School first opened its doors and began serving the Boulder community in 1964, becoming the first Montessori school in Colorado.
 At over 50 years old, we are proud to be one of the best schools in the state and hold the distinction of being fully accredited by the American Montessori Association.

-The original founders* wanted a quality Montessori experience for their children and so Jarrow began as a preschool of twenty-one children ages three to six.
-At the beginning we operated out of the Sunday school wing of the First Christian Church in Boulder.
+The original founders wanted a quality Montessori experience for their children and so Jarrow began as a preschool of twenty-one children ages three to six.
+In the beginning, Jarrow operated out of the Sunday school wing of the First Christian Church in Boulder.
 The school’s enrollment blossomed and in 1966, Jarrow invested in its future growth and moved to its present 3.5 acre site in North Boulder.

 Jarrow continued on the road of expansion and by its tenth anniversary, in 1974, we introduced the first elementary program in the region.
 The school’s enrollment has grown from that first class of 21, to our current level of 170, which serves ages 18 months through twelve years (6th grade).